-Audiologists are persons who, by virtue of academic degree, clinical training, and professional credential, are uniquely qualified to provide independent professional services to promote healthy hearing, communication competency, and quality of life for persons of all ages through prevention, identification, assessment, and rehabilitation of hearing, auditory function, balance, and other related systems.
+Audiologists are persons who, by virtue of academic degree, clinical training, and professional credential, are uniquely qualified to provide independent professional services to promote healthy hearing, communication competency, and quality of life for persons of all ages through identification, assessment and diagnosis, treatment, conservation, and intraoperative neurophysiological monitoring of hearing, auditory function, balance, and other related systems.
 Audiologists are highly-educated professionals who must have a minimum of a master’s degree in the field of clinical audiology.

 Audiologists are autonomous practitioners who work independently or as part of interprofessional teams in hospitals, clinics, schools, private practices, early intervention programmes, research centres, rehabilitation centres, manufacturing companies, universities, and other settings in which audiologic services are involved.